PATH Act Extends Several Tax Provisions

 - Qualified fuel cell motor vehicles.

 If you have questions about these tax extenders, or would like to discuss your tax planning strategies, please contact your tax advisor or Roy Kramer, Partner, Tax Services, at 314.983.1265 or email@example.com.
+You can also use the adjacent form to schedule a meeting.

-Request our Tax Planning Guide, designed to help businesses and individuals understand the important issues affecting their tax filing.
+View our Tax Planning Guide, designed to help businesses and individuals understand the important issues affecting their tax filing.